 -Add a Front cover over your new table of contents

 With the features listed above, our PDF Builder is an easy way to combine all of your OER PDF's into one file, and then use that file for your course.

 To use the PDF Builder, just start here, and begin uploading all of your PDF's.
 No log in is required.
 One important note - the current version of our PDF Builder feature requires the process to be completed in one session.

 Here's a video with the basic features if you would like to get an idea of how the PDF Builder works.
 (We have added features since this was created.)

 Step 3: Upload your PDF into our PDF Hosting service.
-This service allows the student to download the PDF for free, or checkout for a print without needing to upload the pdf file
+This free service creates a landing page for the PDF that allows the student to download the PDF for free, or checkout for a print from our PDF printing service.

 Click here to get started with PDF Hosting.

 Note: If you feel that our PDF Hosting isn't right for you, you can also distribute the PDF from your class CMS site and direct students to printMe1.com by posting the link to our site.